Measurement of double-parton scattering in inclusive production of four jets with low transverse momentum in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Observables

 As the maximum separation in $\eta$ between two jets becomes larger, the probability for the two jets to originate from two different parton interactions increases.

 \item The azimuthal angular difference between the jets with the largest $\eta$ separation:

-Since the most remote jets are more likely to be produced in separate DPS subprocesses, a decorrelation in the distribution of the azimuthal angular difference of these jets is expected, whereas the jets will show stronger correlations in a SPS event.
+Since the jets with the largest $\eta$ separation are more likely to be produced in separate DPS subprocesses, a decorrelation in the distribution of the azimuthal angular difference of these jets is expected, whereas the jets will show stronger correlations in a SPS event.

 \item The transverse momentum balance of the two softest jets:

 When the two softest jets originate from a DPS process, they are more likely to be in a back-to-back configuration rendering the value for \DptS small.
 In SPS processes, the two softest jets do not necessarily balance.